Porto Ercole

 Porto Ercole ([ˈpɔrto ˈɛrkole]) is an Italian town located in the municipality of Monte Argentario, in the Province of Grosseto, Tuscany.
 It is one of the two major towns that form the township, along with Porto Santo Stefano.
 Its name means "Port Hercules".
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 Geography

 The resort is located on the eastern side of Monte Argentario promontory, and is 40 km from Grosseto, 7 km from Orbetello and about 12 km from Porto Santo Stefano.
 To the north of Porto Ercole are located the Laguna di Orbetello and the Tombolo della Feniglia.

 History

 Porto Ercole was first mentioned in 1296, when Margherita Aldobrandeschi, countess of Sovana, ordered the construction of a tower named Torre di Terra, the oldest core of the town.

 In 1610, the Italian Baroque painter Caravaggio, exiled by the Pope, died in Porto Ercole on his way back to Rome and was buried in a local church.
-The Dutch Royal Family maintained a summer residence here in the latter half of the twentieth century.
+The Dutch royal family maintained a summer residence here in the latter half of the twentieth century.